 - Provide advanced molecular testing for disease diagnosis, predictive response to therapy, and monitoring of therapeutic response

 - Develop and evaluate latest technologies for future clinical and research applications

 - Offer comprehensive molecular training to residents and fellows

-The Molecular Pathology team, led by David Y. Zhang MD, PhD, MPH, and Fei Ye, PhD, has extensive experience in routine clinical service, assay development, validation, implementation, and quality control.
+The Molecular Pathology team, led by David Y. Zhang MD, PhD, MPH, has extensive experience in routine clinical service, assay development, validation, implementation, and quality control.
 We are also in full compliance with regulations established by the Food and Drug Administration, New York State Department of Health, The Joint Commission and the College of American Pathologists.

 We frequently bring in new molecular tests with proven clinical utility for diagnosing or monitoring disease or for selecting the appropriate targeted therapy.
 Here are recent updates to the clinical services that we offer: